learn-co-curriculum/react-hooks-forms-abstraction/README.md

 ```

 Now, we just have one object in state to update whenever a the input field
 changes.

 Our change handlers are still a bit verbose, however.
-Since each one is
+Since each one is changing
-changing a different value in our state, we've got them separated here.
-You can
+a different value in our state, we've got them separated here.
+You can imagine
-imagine that once we've got a more complicated form, this route may result in a
+that once we've got a more complicated form, this route may result in a very
+cluttered component.

-very cluttered component.
-Instead of separate methods, we could actually
+Instead of writing separate function for each input field, we could actually
-condense this down into one abstracted component.
-Since `event` is being passed
+condense this down into one more reusable function.
+Since `event` is being
-in as the argument, we have access to some of the `event.target` attributes that
+passed in as the argument, we have access to some of the `event.target`
-may be present.
+attributes that may be present.

 If we give our inputs `name` attributes, we can access them as `event.target.name`: